Expertise with Claims and Compensation at Work

 The Compensation Experts appreciate the high levels of anxiety that can follow in the wake of an accident and we don’t want you to worry.
 Talk to us today if you have been injured at work in the last three years.
 We can see if you are able to make a claim.

 To make an accident at work compensation claim, you need to prove it was your employer’s fault.
 We will seek to show that your injury could have been avoided if your employer had not failed in their legal duty of care to provide their employees with a safe environment.
 Not every accident will be avoidable, but employers need to take every reasonable step to minimise the risk.

 If an employer fails to provide you with adequate training around managing the risks of the job, does not give you the correct safety equipment, or ignores concerns about potentially unsafe conditions, you may be able to claim compensation for your injury.

 Take the First Step

-Your successful claim starts with a conversation with one of our expert advisors.
+Your successful claim starts with a conversation with one of our expert agents.
 We will ask you questions about your particular situation.
 We will then determine whether you may be able to claim.
-This consultation is free and confidential, and there is absolutely no obligation for you to proceed with a claim with us.
+This conversation is free and confidential, and there is absolutely no obligation for you to proceed with a claim with us.